discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 An error like `java.lang.NoClassDefFoundError: net/dv8tion/jda/api/JDABuilder` or similar means you are not including your dependencies or transitive dependencies in the archive.

-1. Gradle (build.gradle)
+=== "Gradle (build.gradle)"

-    <br>With gradle this can be fixed by using the [shadow plugin](https://github.com/johnrengelman/shadow) and building your jar with `shadowJar` instead.
+    With gradle this can be fixed by using the [shadow plugin](https://github.com/johnrengelman/shadow) and building your jar with `shadowJar` instead.
 The jar will then be present in the `build/libs` directory with a name like `example-1.0-all.jar`

-2. Maven (pom.xml)
+=== "Maven (pom.xml)"

-    <br>With maven you need the [shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) in your pom to add dependencies to your package task.
+    With maven you need the [shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) in your pom to add dependencies to your package task.
 You can see the shade plugin being applied in this [example pom.xml](https://gist.github.com/MinnDevelopment/5d8c5965043bbe5315d47b690cd7a4d9)

-3. Jar
+=== "Jar"

-    <br>You need to use the `-withDependencies.jar` rather than the normal one.
+    You need to use the `-withDependencies.jar` rather than the normal one.

 ## Discord Issues and API Limitations